Content is important to your employee advocacy program but your content management needs to be sound to make it easy and effective.

 If you’re building out content, make sure your SEO team knows about it.
 This way they can help you draw attention to it outside of social media.
 But you want to know what keywords and topics they are going after so you know what content topics are coming down the pike.

 For example, if I want content on measuring marketing ROI, and I don’t know that my SEO team has content on this in the works that will be out tomorrow, then I might waste time today trying to find content on that topic.
-Even if they don’t have that in the works, maybe they can make it happen for you and have something to you within the next week.
+Even if they don’t have that in the works, maybe they can make it happen for you and have something for you within the next week.

 Stay on the same page as your SEO team for your content management initiatives, and it’ll help you both.